 Overcoming the effects of vibration

 When it comes to managing vibration, it’s important to keep in mind that vibration is necessary, particularly in industrial settings.
-The vibration of engines, for instance, is needed for their effective operation and to limit their movement and vibration could create potential performance issues.
+The vibration of engines, for instance, is needed for their effective operation and limiting their movement and vibration could create potential performance issues.
 When managing vibration, anti-vibration components shouldn’t prevent movement, but rather allow machines to move while protecting surrounding assets – and people – from the results of vibration.

 The introduction of anti-vibration mounts, such as Trelleborg’s axle suspension tower spring, fluid mount and those in the Cushyfloat range, can all help to manage the effects of vibration from various origins within a vehicle to create more comfortable environments for workers.